hpe-storage/scod/docs/partners/cohesity/index.md

 * Extract Bearer token ID from above `ServiceAccount`
 * Obtain Cohesity Datamover [(download)](https://downloads.cohesity.com/oauth2/login) and push to a local repository or public registry.
 !!! note
-    Cohesity only supports the backup of user-created application namespaces and does not support the backup of infrastructure namespaces such as `kube-system`, etc.
+    Cohesity only supports the backup of user-created application `Namespaces` and does not support the backup of infrastructure `Namespaces` such as `kube-system`, etc.

 ### Integrate Cohesity into Kubernetes